-The physical marker of ARToolKit [8] is a popular tool for calibration, estimating the pose of the camera relative to the scene.
+The physical marker of ARToolKit [9] is a popular tool for calibration, estimating the pose of the camera relative to the scene.
 The marker consists of a black bold frame and an internal binary pattern.
 It is detected in camera images, and its position and orientation are estimated by locating the four corners of the black frame.
 The internal pattern helps to identify the marker.
-Other markers, such as the ARTag [5], QR Code, and random dot markers [18] also consist of binary edges, corners or dots of black and white.
+Other markers, such as the ARTag [6], QR Code, and random dot markers [19] also consist of binary edges, corners or dots of black and white.

 These conventional markers are difficult to detect and identify under conditions of image blur and defocusing, which attenuates the high-frequency components from their sharp edges and corners.
-Fiala [5] reported how much Gaussian noise affects marker detection, but did not address the effect of image blurring and defocusing.
+Fiala [6] reported how much Gaussian noise affects marker detection, but did not address the effect of image blurring and defocusing.

-Changes in marker appearance are considered in the nested marker [17] and Bokode tag [11].
+Changes in marker appearance are considered in the nested marker [18] and Bokode tag [12].
 The nested marker has a fractal structure so that it looks the same at long distance as it does at short distance, to provide distance invariance.
-The Bokode tag consists of a light-emitting component, which is best detected when the camerafs focal length is set to infinity.
+The Bokode tag consists of a light-emitting component, which is best detected when the camera's focal length is set to infinity.
 These markers do not consider the possible loss of high-frequency components in images.

-Natural feature points like SIFT [10] and SURF [3] also enable one to do calibration.
+Natural feature points like SIFT [11] and SURF [3] also enable one to do calibration.
 The feature points are detected not in planar markers but in general objects.
-The systems like PTAM [9] or DTAM [12] for registration of real environment and virtual objects are constructed based on the map of natural features.
+Systems like PTAM [10] or DTAM [13] for registration of real environment and virtual objects are constructed based on the map of natural features.
 The applications are different from those of planar markers, since the feature points of the planar markers are registered in a database in advance in order to estimate the position and posture of target objects.
 Like our marker, SIFT and SURF were designed with frequency changes in mind.
 They provide frequency-shift-free tracking.
 However, they do not consider the loss of high-frequency components altogether, but rather just changes in frequency components at least when the environmental map is reconstructed.
-The Fourier tag [20] and fiducial image [14] use frequency components for identification, but the components do not contribute to robust detection or identification in blurred or defocused images.
+The Fourier tag [21] and fiducial image [15] use frequency components for identification, but the components do not contribute to robust detection or identification in blurred or defocused images.

 We also proposed a new AR marker in [1], but this marker could not be correctly detected when viewed with a large distortion caused by perspective projection when the plane containing the marker is tilted with respect to the camera plane.
-The estimated position of a marker in blurred or defocused images was also less accurate than in images free of blurring or defocusing; these problems are addressed in the current paper by introduction of vertical and horizontal filters and combined use of mono-spectrum marker with the ARToolKit marker.
-The details are described in Section III.
+The problem is addressed in the current paper by the introduction of vertical and horizontal filters.
+The details are described in Section 3.

 Several template matching methods can deal with the blurring and defocusing problem.
-ESM-Blur [15] creates blurred templates in advance.
-Image resampling [6] addresses the problem by sequentially updating templates.
+ESM-Blur [16] creates blurred templates in advance.
+Image resampling [7] addresses the problem by sequentially updating templates.
 The practical disadvantage of the template matching method is that only a few kinds of markers can be used.
 Conventional markers for AR support hundreds of markers or more, as does our mono-spectrum marker.

-The failure of marker detection can be mitigated by interpolating the results of detection in frames [19].
-The method assumes that the detection failure occurs only in a few frame, but this assumption is not valid when the images are blurred or defocused.
+The failure of marker detection can be mitigated by interpolating the results of detection in frames [20].
+The method assumes that the detection failure occurs only in a few frames, but this assumption is not valid when the images are blurred or defocused.